Swiftyhu/ips2subnets/README.md

 EOF
 ```

-It will produde the following (shorter) output:
+It will produce the following (shorter) output:
 ```
 10.0.0.0/24
 127.0.0.1